aml-org/als/documentation/suggestions.md

 }
 ```

-And original contents should contain unit contents before it was pre-patched to fix grammar errors.
+And `withOriginalContent` should contain unit contents before it was pre-patched to fix grammar errors.

-The result is obtained by `suggest` method, it returns a list of
+The result is obtained by `suggest` method, it returns a list of:

 ```
 trait ISuggestion {

     def text: String

     def description: String